industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/new_project.PNG" width="600"/>

- *Note: The "inputs" name will be used in Flow Creator as inputs to "LiveTwin" node.*
+ *Note: The "inputs" names will be used in Flow Creator as inputs to "LiveTwin" node.*

 3) Click "Save&Close".
 The new Flow Creator project is created.

-### Simulation
+## Simulation

 1) Go to the "Flow Creator" section of the main menu.
 The Flow Creator application opens.